Searsville Dam FAQ

-Searsville Dam and Reservoir are located in the Jasper Ridge Biological Preserve in the San Francisquito Creek watershed, adjacent to Portola Valley and Woodside, west of Interstate 280.
+Searsville Dam and Reservoir are located in Stanford's Jasper Ridge Biological Preserve in the San Francisquito Creek watershed, adjacent to Portola Valley and Woodside, west of Interstate 280.
 The dam was built in 1892 by the for-profit Spring Valley Water Company and acquired by the university in 1919.
 The reservoir created by the dam was once a popular recreational area.
-The Stanford Board of Trustees formally designated Jasper Ridge as a biological preserve in 1973 and in 1975 ended recreational use of Searsville Reservoir.
+The Stanford Board of Trustees formally designated Jasper Ridge as a biological preserve in 1973 and, in 1975, ended recreational use of Searsville Reservoir.

 Searsville Reservoir is a major feature of the 1,189-acre Jasper Ridge Biological Preserve, playing a key role in the preserve's research and education mission.
 It provides opportunities for researchers and students to study a range of globally and locally important habitats, environmental issues and engineering topics.

 Why doesn't Stanford remove Searsville Dam?

 Removing Searsville Dam was one of the many options studied by the Searsville Steering Committee during its four-year review.
 Committee members came to the conclusion that the dam may serve a useful purpose as a "check dam" during severe storms, detaining and delaying high creek flows from reaching the downstream stretches of the creek.

 In order to remove the dam, much of the accumulated fine sediment would need to be removed, potentially by releasing downstream some part of the 2.7 million cubic yards of trapped sediment.
 If this can be accomplished, it would not preclude a subsequent step to remove the dam – that is, if it can be determined that the risk of downstream flooding would not increase.

 Why can't Stanford simply dredge the reservoir and remove the sediment?